cbillowes/curious-programmer-helium/content/posts/2016/2016-04-28-you-dont-have-to-be-a-number/index.md

 or quit while you are ahead.

 What does it mean to be a number anyway?
 Is it someone who's opinions go unheard?
-Is it someone who just completes boring tasks to get a paycheck at the end of the month?
+Is it someone who completes boring tasks to get a paycheck at the end of the month?
 I don't know the answer to this.

-I have opinions and ideas that I like sharing with others and skills that I can contribute to different areas in the software development lifecycle.
+I have opinions and ideas that I like sharing with others and skills that I can contribute to different areas in the software development life cycle.
 I don't want to settle.
 I want to contribute.

-When I joined a corporate I was overwhelmed.
-This world has so many people, a vast set of technologies, integration points, business rules, data and processes.
-It was daunting to say the least.
-How can you avoid to be just a number in this vast corporate ocean?
+When I joined a corporate I found it overwhelming.
+There's a lot of people, technologies, integration points, business rules, data and processes.
+I found it daunting.
+How can you avoid to be a number in this corporate ocean?

 ## Create your identity